alok31/product-restful-service/README.md

 Build and run the application locally:
 1. Please clone or download the source code from Github.
 2. Unzip the downloaded source code and go to extracted folder
+3. Please build the app using './gradlew clean build'.
+JaCoCo will generate code coverage report.
+It can found here - /build/reports/tests/test/index.html
-3. Start the application using - './gradlew bootrun'
+4. Start the application using - './gradlew bootrun'
-4. This springboot application will be up and running.
+5. This springboot application will be up and running.
-5. Please verify using application landing Endpoint - http://localhost:8080/
+6. Please verify using application landing Endpoint - http://localhost:8080/.

+Testing tool Needed:
+Get APIs can be directly called from browser.
+POST/PUT API can be tested using Postman or terminal (curl command can be used)

 APIs Used in this Application
 1. Get Aggregated Product Info (Product name and price) by giving id